5-stones/nest-oidc/README.md

 Once this has been configured you'll be able to apply the `JwtAuthGuardGraphQL` and `Roles` decorators as you would on any other resolver, query, or mutation.

+#### Optional Authentication

+You can use the `IsAuthenticationOptional` decorrator on an endpoint or resolver in conjunction with an auth guard.
+If this is done so, then JWTs will populate `user` object as expected.
+If an invalid JWT is passed or no JWT is passed at all, then no user will be populated on the request.

 ## Release